-He is the first Asian athlete to win an Olympic gold medal in Men’s Javelin throw and a Junior Commissioned Officer in the Indian Army.
+He’s the first Asian to win Olympic gold in this event.
+He’s also a Junior Commissioned Officer in the Indian Army.
 Neeraj has also won gold medals at the Commonwealth Games, the Asian Games, and the Asian Championships, among other prestigious events.

 He holds the national record of 89.94 m, which he achieved at the Stockholm Diamond League in 2022.
-He is widely regarded as one of the best javelin throwers in the world and a role model for millions of Indians.
+He is considered one of the top javelin throwers globally and is admired by many Indians.

 Neeraj Chopra Early Life and Education